kamalviswanad/idiosyncratic/README.md

 You know what **Idiosyncratic** means. <br>
 It means **unique**. <br>
 This code can generate not millions or billions, but **TRILLIONS** of IDs. <br> <br>

+                                                             Why is it so unique Because we use time to create IDs.
+Using time to create IDs can make them **very very Idiosyncratic**.

                                                              How to use it First, download the code file from this repository. <br><br>